ogheneovo12/keystone-react-editor/README.md

 ```
 `documentFeatures` is basically the layout specification, should match what was specified in the cms document field config
+ The Document Editor uses slate under the hood, which is an uncontrolled component, we are using ref so as to maintain the initialValue across rerenders, as the document
+editor tends to remount for every rerender (using a state, leads to some weird behaviour, editor always remounting while being typed on).
 ## Contribution

 1. Clone your repo